swdavey/mysqlrouter/README.md

 In addition to these three sections there is an addendum which details a small amount of extra administration work in order to get the solution to work in the Oracle Cloud.

 ## Environment Overview
-The diagram below details the environment that was built in the Oracle Cloud order to firstly demonstrate how to setup and configure a highly-available clustered MySQL Router tier, and secondly to provide the necessary infrastructure to test this tier.
+The diagram below details the environment that was built in the Oracle Cloud to demonstrate how to setup and configure a highly-available clustered MySQL Router tier as well as to test the same.

 ![](../master/images/topology.png)